Feastio

 Peach soft serve

-Gold Orchards grow their own peaches, so it's not surprising this family business makes mighty fine ice cream.
+Gold Orchards grows peaches and makes mighty fine ice cream.
 The store is in Stonewall, about 14 miles east of Fredericksburg.
+14329 US-290, Stonewall, TX, facebook.com/goldorchardsinc

 Behrends Orchard peach ice cream